MilanDonhowe/toyCalc/README.md

 ./calc
 ```

-Alternatively you could just run the already compiled file under bin, however your results may vary.
+Alternatively you could try to run the already compiled file under bin, however your results may vary.

 Enjoy!

 ## Known issues

-**xterm ~~sucks~~ breaks the calculator**

-The calculator breaks on some terminal emulators, namely ```xterm```.
-If you're getting some weird output that's likely the cause.
-To fix the calculator just switch your terminal emulator with ```export TERM=emulator-name```.
-I tested it with the ```gnome``` terminal but most should work as long as they support the extended ACS Masking characters.

-**Negative numbers break**

-Sometimes the minus operator returns an unexpected output, currently working on a fix!
+**Why is the top and bottom of the calculator broken?

+This is due to a problem with terminal emulators.
+In order to fix it change your $TERM variable from "xterm" to the actual name of the terminal emulator you're using such as "putty" (for SSHing with PuTTy) or "gnome" (for GNOME desktop clients).

+You can read more about the error [on this stackoverflow post](https://stackoverflow.com/questions/46507473/ncurses-in-urxvt-does-not-print-repeating-characters)